 The doctoral student’s individual study plan is to be reviewed once per year.
-In case of changes to the rate of study, such as absence due to illness or parental leave, the individual study plan is to be revised.
+In case of changes to the rate of studies, such as absence due to illness or parental leave, the individual study plan is to be revised.

 You have two supervisors during the PhD programme.
 These are appointed during the first semester in consultation with the Head of department or the Director of Graduate Studies.
-Allt PhD students have the right to change supervisor.
+All PhD students have the right to change supervisor.

-In addition to your doctoral studies, you will be expected to teach in first and second cycle education and/or take on administrative duties.
+In addition to your doctoral studies, you will be expected to teach in first and second-cycle education and/or take on administrative duties.

-It is primarily the director of first and second cycle studies who is in charge of planning teaching duties for doctoral students, and he or she will consult with you early on to find out your teaching interests, etc. We usually work with teaching teams on our various courses which provides you with support when you start teaching, and the director of first and second cycle studies will also assist in various ways.
+It is primarily the director of first and second-cycle studies who is in charge of planning teaching duties for doctoral students, and he or she will consult with you early on to find out your teaching interests, etc. We usually work with teaching teams on our various courses which provides you with support when you start teaching, and the director of first and second-cycle studies will also assist in various ways.

 A doctoral student engaged in teaching is to have undergone two weeks’ introductory training in teaching and learning in higher education, or to have acquired equivalent knowledge by some other means.
 This does not affect the admission procedure, but it entails that, before being assigned teaching duties, you will be offered an opportunity to attend a course (or the equivalent) comprising at least two weeks’ training in teaching and learning in higher education.